Digital Marketing Agency | SEO, Paid Social & PPC

 Robots.txt offers a range of capabilities across various content types:

-Webpages can be restricted from crawling: Although they might still surface in search results, they won’t include a text description.
-Additionally, non-HTML content on the page won’t be crawled.
+Webpages can be disallowed from crawling: While they may be listed in search results, they will not have a text description.
+The non-HTML contents that are on the page will not be crawled either.

-Media files can be prevented from appearing in Google search results: This consists of images, videos, and audio files.
-While the file remains publicly accessible online and can be viewed and linked to, it won’t show up in Google searches.
+Media files can be disallowed from appearing in Google searches: This includes pictures, videos, and audio files.
+While the file is still publicly accessible online and may be viewed and linked to, it will not appear in Google searches.

 Robots.txt: Introducing a New Meta Tag for LLM and AI Products